Favorite Things 2020

 It’s time for my favorite things 2020!
 This is a bunch of random stuff I loved this year.
 And I’m talking random.
 From lip balm to shoes to potting mats.
 So if you have no idea what to put on your Christmas list this year.
 I got you.
 Have someone else pay for you try out the stuff I like.

 Alright, let’s get this random product party started.

 This has become my daily lip balm.
 It comes in a few different shades/flavors.
 I’ve only tried the Tropical Coconut, and I love it– smells so good.
 It has a very subtle pink hue to it, but my lip color remains the same.
 The balm just gives a nice glossy look.
 I’m also pretty picky about how lip balms and glosses feel.
 This one isn’t sticky at all.
 It also has SPF in it which is nice.

 CortiBalm is my go-to in the winter when my lips are dry.
 My dermatologist recommended it to me.
 I also tend to crack my bottom lip open when I sneeze because I’m a violent sneezer.
 A little bit of CortiBalm and my lip is healed in a couple days.
 Warning: it tastes terrible.
 So I have to put it on right before bed.
+And then I top it with the coconut scented lip balm.
 I only use this during the day if I’m really struggling.
 But the quick healing is worth the awful taste.

 3. Rose Petal Ice Cream Candle